 Any player who exhibits signs, symptoms or conditions consistent with a sudden cardiac arrest such as fainting or seizures during exercise, unexplained shortness of breath, chest pains, dizziness, racing heart rate, or extreme fatigue, shall be immediately removed from play and shall not return to the practice or competition during which the youth athlete experienced symptoms consistent with sudden cardiac arrest and shall not return to practice or game play until cleared by an appropriate health care provider.

 As part of the law, all league administrators, officials, coaches, and assistant coaches must participate in a sudden cardiac arrest education program prior to the start of each season.
 In addition, each season parents of every player must review sudden cardiac arrest education materials and policy and then sign a document stating that they have done so.
 It should be noted that this all must occur before a team conducts its first practice.

-Important documents for HSC: NYSA players, parents, and coaches:
+Important documents for Heartland Soccer Club: NYSA players, parents, and coaches:

 Sudden Cardiac Arrest Education and Information Signature Form for Coaches and Athletic Directors (PDF format) - every coach must sign

 Sudden Cardiac Arrest Education and Information Form for Athletes and Parents/Legal Guardians (PDF format) - every parent must sign

 Tennessee Sudden Cardiac Arrest Return to Play Form (PDF format) - must be signed by a doctor if a player is removed for exhibiting symptoms of sudden cardiac arrest

 National Federation of State High School Associations training: "Elective Course - Sudden Cardiac Arrest"

 American Heart Association (Athlete Preparticipation Screening Guidelines) http://my.americanheart.org/professional/StatementsGuidelines/ByTopic/TopicsA-C/Athletes_UCM_320679_Article.jsp